-3.1.6 HUB INSPECTION
+3.1.7 HUB INSPECTION

 If damage to the fan has occurred, the hub should be carefully inspected since subtle damage may have been caused that is not readily apparent.
 Check the hub for any sign of bending or twisting of the hub tubes.
+If the unit has an automatic hub, resilient members are furnished within the hub tubes.
+With the air off, grasp the end of each clevis and try to twist it.
+If it is not extremely difficult to twist the tube, the resilient member has failed.

 Hub tubes cannot be replaced in the field on manual fans and a new hub should be ordered.
+Hub tubes can be replaced in the field on automatic fans.

 Bushings are frequently cracked during a fan wreck and should be carefully inspected.
 Damage may occur to the stainless steel studs that attach the hub to the bushing.
-It is a good idea to replace the studs when replacing a damaged fan blade
+It is a good idea to replace the studs when replacing a damaged fan blade.
+For automatic hubs, the actuator diaphragm should be inspected for any signs of crazing or cracking indicating that the diaphragm should be replaced.
+Operation in high-temperature applications will accelerate aging.
+It is also possible that, if the diaphragm is fully inflated and there is no pressure relief, a sudden, extreme temperature rise may rupture the diaphragm.